 We had been discussing with the keepers of GB7AA, GB7JB, GB7DR and GB7SD on a linking project.
 Mark and I had been following the ever growing DMR-MARC repeater groups within the UK, and found it to be VERY over complicated in its operation, and a political hot pot, something we ALL wanted to keep well away from so it was planned to form the "South West Cluster" of DMR repeaters.

-The Southwest Cluster coverage map
+The Southwest Cluster coverage map as of June 2023

 The long and short of it was the Repeater Group had a problem with our main antenna, or its feeder. what ever happened, we needed a tower climb to inspect the coax and antenna.
 With the cost of hire of a crew to climb it made financial sense to simply replace the antenna (the most likely fault).